What is Waitlisting?

 During the registration period, there are a handful of courses that have an "automatic" waitlist.
 Students cannot register themselves for these courses on WebAdvisor; waitlisting is the only option.
 The Records Office will email a list of these classes each semester; it is also noted in the Course Comments section on WebAdvisor (accessed by clicking the course title).

-A course stays "waitlist only" until the day before classes begin, when the Records Office begins offering available seats to those on the waitlist.
+Check the Registration Calendar for the first date that the Records Office will begin offering available seats to those on the waitlist.
 Students will not be given permission to add available seats in waitlisted courses prior to this date.
 Email notices of available seats will be sent to your UC Hastings email account, and you will be able to accept these spaces on WebAdvisor.
 Emails are sent at 4:00 PM, Monday through Friday during the waitlist period.
 Students have until 3:00 PM the following day to register for the course.
 Only students who receive an email have permission to add the course.